anubhav-auth/dework-program/README.md

 License
 -------

 This project is distributed under the MIT License.
-See [LICENSE](https://chatgpt.com/c/LICENSE) for more details.
+See [LICENSE](LICENSE) for more details.

 * * * * *

 Contact
 -------

-For inquiries or further information, please reach out via the GitHub [Issues](https://github.com/anubhav-auth/dework-program/issues) page or directly contact the repository owner.
+For inquiries or further information, please reach out via the [GitHub](https://github.com/anubhav-auth) page or mail [gamil](mailto:anubhavauth@gmail.com).

 * * * * *